zendertv/zender-ios-sdk/README.md

 ## Manual installation

+A zip file containing the sdk frameworks can be downloaded from `https://repo.zender.tv/ios/zender-ios-sdk-v2.1.0.zip`

 ### Add to Embedded Frameworks to the project
 The second step is to add the frameworks as embedded frameworks:
 - Select your Application Target (on the left)